Solving the Mystery of Whose Laughter Is On the Golden Record

 It’s a cosmically romantic story.
 And if it sounds too good to be true, the Golden Record producer Timothy Ferris told me, that’s because he suspects it might be.
 “This is news to me,” he told me.
 He remembers Sagan’s laugh clearly, he said.
 “It doesn’t sound like what’s on that track.
 He had a great laugh.
 He had a good sense of humor.”

-Human memory is fallible, Druyan acknowledged.
+I wrote back to Druyan’s daughter to see what she thought.
+Was there even a chance Druyan was mistaken?
+Human memory is fallible, Druyan acknowledged in response via Sasha Sagan.
 It’s been 40 years since they made the Golden Record, and more than 20 years since Sagan died in 1996.
 But Druyan is quite certain about Sagan’s laughter and its place in the universe.
 “It’s highly unusual, virtually unique,” she said in an email via her daughter.
 “I chose it because of its exceptional lack of inhibition and because it was Carl’s.”

 This morning, I went back and listened to the NASA file on SoundCloud and realized something else: It turns out the laughter is there, only it’s barely perceptible.
 Without hearing the better-quality version of the recording first, it’s next to impossible to register.
 “I've heard how bad the online versions are,” Ferris told me.
 It’s not clear why the version on NASA’s SoundCloud is so low-quality compared with the pristine audio in its archives.